Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 <a name="Exercise1" />
 ### Exercise 1: Injecting a Controller ###

 In this exercise, you will learn how to use Dependency Injection in MVC Controllers by integrating Unity Application Block.
 For that reason, you will include services into your MVC Music Store controllers to separate the logic from the data access.
-The service will create a new dependence into the controller constructor that will be resolved using Dependency Injection with the help of **Unity** application block.
+The services will create a new dependence in the controller constructor, which will be resolved using Dependency Injection with the help of **Unity** Application Block.

-With this approach you will learn how to generate less coupled applications, which are more flexible and easier to maintain and test.
-Additionally, you will also learn how to integrate MVC with Unity.
+This approach will show you how to generate less coupled applications, which are more flexible and easier to maintain and test.
+You will also learn how to integrate MVC with Unity.

 #### About StoreManager Service ####

-The MVC Music Store provided in the begin solution now includes a service that manages the Store Controller data, **StoreService**.
+The MVC Music Store provided in the begin solution now includes a service that manages the Store Controller data named **StoreService**.
 Below you will find the Store Service implementation.
 Note that all the methods return Model entities.

 ````C#
 using System;